-After obtaining a satisfactory zero, the CRS stop can be set using the following technique:
+After obtaining a satisfactory zero, the CRS stop can be set if desired:

 - 1. Loosen the three turret cap retaining screws on the elevation turret.
-Gently pull the turret cap straight up and off of the turret post-being careful not to rotate the turret post. - 2.
+Gently pull the turret cap straight up and off of the turret post, being careful not to rotate the turret post. - 2.
 Slide the CRS shims on the center section of the turret post below the V-grooved part.